-On November the 5th, Stefan Gustavson defended his ph.d. thesis “The Effects of Exo- and Endocannabinoids in Multiple Sclerosis” with excellence.
+Congratulations to Stefan Gustavson who defenced his ph.d. thesis “The Effects of Exo- and Endocannabinoids in Multiple Sclerosis” with excellence.

 June 29th 2021:

-On June the 29th, Anna Olsson successfully defended her ph.d. thesis “The Gut-Brain Axis in Multiple Sclerosis: microbial metabolites and physical barrier in relation to immune activation and disease activation”.
+Congratulations to Anna Olsson who successfully defended her ph.d. thesis “The Gut-Brain Axis in Multiple Sclerosis: microbial metabolites and physical barrier in relation to immune activation and disease activation”.